spencertiberi/manual50/notes/cs50tools.md

   - Brian is a CS50 teaching fellow and both Chad and Brian work on CS50 software development.

 ### CS50 IDE
-- Integrated development environment (IDE) that lives in the cloud.
+- Integrated Development Environment (IDE) that lives in the cloud.
   - A place online where students can access, run, and edit their code.
   - Students can install additional packages and software into the IDE.
   - Can run code code in any language, not just C and Python.
   - Not tied to hardware, so students can access the IDE from any computer.

 #### Features
-- collaboration mode
+- Collaboration mode
   - Accessed by clicking the "Share" button in the menu bars.
   - You can invite someone to read/write access to your workspace.
   - Students can add other students for collaborative activities.
     - The code is highlighted based on who wrote it.
   - Students can also share their workspace with you, the teacher.
-- file revision history
+- File revision history
   - Go to the "File" menu and click on "View File Revision History."
   - A bar will appear above the file to show all the different saves on a timeline.
     - You can see all the historical versions of the code.
       - Nifty if you accidentally delete a file.
   - Useful for plagiarism detection as well.
-- presentation mode
+- Presentation mode
   - Go to the "View" menu and click "Presentation Mode."
     - Everything gets bigger and easier to see.